napiorkowskimarcin/407-CRACOW-CRUD-LOGIN-SQL-API/README.md

 Deployed to:
 https://mn-cracow-back.herokuapp.com/api-docs/

-Part2 is to learn and prepare a Vue frontend for this API.
+note: to verify status codes.

 ## FRONT END IN VUE:

-https://github.com/napiorkowskimarcin/408-cracow-crud-front-end
+Part2 is to learn and prepare a Vue frontend for this API. https://github.com/napiorkowskimarcin/408-cracow-crud-front-end

 ## TASK WAS TO PREPARE A USER OPERATED CRUD API